YahyaHussain/DSA/Mathematics/theory.md

    * -1, the progression is an alternating sequence.
    * Less than -1, for the absolute values there is exponential growth towards (unsigned) infinity, due to the alternating sign.

-**Formula of nth term of a Geometric Progression:** If 'a' is the first term and 'r' is the common ratio.
+**Formula of $n^th$ term of a Geometric Progression:** If 'a' is the first term and 'r' is the common ratio.
 Thus, the explicit formula is:
 <br>
 $$a_n = a_1 * r^{n - 1}$$
 $a_n$ &rarr; General term <br>